Mulugeta-sPublishedProjects/my-personal-website/README.md

 To test PWA features:

-1. Build the application: `bun build`
+1. Build the application: `pnpm build`
-2. Start the production server: `bun start`
+2. Start the production server: `pnpm start`
 3. Visit the site and use browser dev tools to simulate offline mode
 4. Check for install prompt in browser